microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Color and Icon
 When customizing the color and icon outside of the preset Severity levels, keep in mind user expectations for the connotations from the set of standard icons and colors.

 Additionally, the preset Severity colors have already been designed for theme changes, high-contrast mode, color confusion accessibility, and contrast with foreground colors.
-We recommend to use these colors when possible and to include custom logic in your application to adapt to the various color states and accessibility.
+We recommend to use these colors when possible and to include custom logic in your application to adapt to the various color states and accessibility features.

 Please view the UX guidance for [Standard Icons](https://docs.microsoft.com/en-us/windows/win32/uxguide/vis-std-icons) and [Color](https://docs.microsoft.com/en-us/windows/win32/uxguide/vis-color) to ensure your message is communicated clearly and accessible to users.